maxburian/SAXS_py3/doc/install.rst

 The code can be obtained on github: https://github.com/ChristianMeisenbichler/SAXS where you would also find a "Download Zip" button.
 After unpacking or cloning with git you end up with a directory called "SAXS" containing the files.
-Go there, and type into the commad line:
+Go there, and type into the command line:

 .. code::